-From what I was reading on other Amazon reviews or video reviews of this adapter with the Sony A7r I was under the impression that this thing was perfect, that everything was great, or at least acceptable.
+From what I was reading on other reviews or video reviews of this adapter with the Sony A7r I was under the impression that this thing was perfect, that everything was great, or at least acceptable.

 And although it does work great for what I do, there are a lot of problems that I’ve encountered.
 It’s a great adapter but using it is a little bit of high maintenance.

 For everyday photography I find the adapter to be a little cumbersome.
 It’s slightly too slow at autofocusing for it to be used for everyday street photography.
 But for landscape photography where you don’t need autofocus, it’s great.

 It seems to spend a lot of time seeking and making micro-adjustments.
 It makes it just a little too slow for any moving subject matter.